gitcordier/ReversePolishNotationParser/README.md

 miscomputations.

 ## About the math
-Let us stress that constants are indentified with constant (0-ary) operators.
+Let us stress that numbers are indentified with constant (0-ary) operators.
-This means that whatsoever the parameter(s) b, c, d, … is(are), A(b, c, d, …) = A, provided a constant A.
+This means that whatsoever a, b, c,… are, a(b, c, …) = a.

 In terms of RPN, this means that any list of constants '… Z … C B A' reads off 'A'.